Skip to Main Content

 This cartogram weights the size of each state by the number of electoral votes cast.
 Now we can see that the sparsely populated western states shrink, while the more populated northeast becomes larger.
 The visual weight of red vs blue is more accurate, but this type of map can be difficult to read if the shape and location of areas is too distorted.
 However, we maintain the benefit of being able to see geographic voting patterns.

 It might not be surprising that these various types of maps appeal to different audiences.
-President Trump famously hung a choropleth map of 2016 election results in the West Wing, while Democrats may tend to prefer a cartogram or dot density map.
+Former President Trump famously hung a choropleth map of 2016 election results in the West Wing, while Democrats may tend to prefer a cartogram or dot density map that appears more blue.
 While they look completely different, these two maps use the same data, and are technically both "correct"!

 Choropleth map in the West Wing vs. Dot Density map made by Ken Field.